MarsX-dev/seobot-nextjs-blog/README.md

 Once the server is running, navigate to [http://localhost:3000/blog](http://localhost:3000/blog) in your browser to view the application.

+## API client library

+This project incorporates the SEObot Blog API Client Library.
+For more details and to install the npm package, visit [seobot on npmjs](https://www.npmjs.com/package/seobot).

 ## Postman API Workspace

 To test the SEObot Blog API, you can use our [Postman API Workspace](https://www.postman.com/seobotai/workspace/seobotai-com/overview).
 This workspace includes pre-configured requests for the API.